undutchable0/Collection/README.md

 # Collection
-~~ Collection of scripts related to various automations
+~~ Collection of network / server automation scripts used in production by Rens Erickson